 Just getting started with cycling?

-This article will discuss the common mistakes beginner cyclists make that will help you through your cycling journey.
+This article will discuss beginner cyclists’ common mistakes that will help you through your cycling journey.

 Riding the wrong type of bike

 Today there are many types of bikes aimed at different riding styles.
-There are road, time trial, gravel, mountain, commuter, electric, hybrid, and track bikes out there.
-While you can use them across various riding styles, they just won’t perform to their best capabilities and will not give you the most enjoyment.
+There are road, time trial, gravel, mountain, commuter, electric, hybrid, and track bikes.
+While you can use them across various riding styles, they won’t perform to their best capabilities and will not give you the most enjoyment.

 First, determine the type of riding that suits you best.
 From there, then narrow down your choices.
 Among the things to consider are the group you ride with, terrains, time availability, speed, and usage type.